stayyule/RL-DQN/README.md

 ```
 activate ml-agents
 ```
-- There're several instructions notebook `Navigation.ipynb` to get started with training agent step by step!
+- There're several instructions notebook under `/report`.
+Open `Navigation.ipynb` to get started with training agent step by step!
-`Report.ipynb` to read details for design and implementation.
+Open `Report.ipynb` to read details for design and implementations.
 To open these instructions, get to repository folder and type in anaconda prompt:
 ```
 jupyter notebook
 ```

-- You can simply run `navigation.py` to train.
+- You can simply run `/dqn/navigation.py` to train.
 ```
 python navigation.py
 ```